Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Methods

-Possible severity-based upcoding can also be estimated within a monitoring period.
+\textbf{Possible severity-based upcoding.} Possible severity-based upcoding can also be estimated within a monitoring period by comparing the difference in incident reporting of the most severe event versus the least severe event across groups.
 Here, \(s \ge 2\), where the least severe subtype corresponds to \(s = 1\) and the most severe subtype to \(s = k\).
 In one monitoring period, possible severity-based upcoding across groups is \(\omega = \omega_{g=1} - \omega_{g=0}\), where each \(\omega_{g} = \mu_{s=k,g}(\tau) - \mu_{s=1,g}(\tau)\).
-This is equivalent to comparing the difference in incident reporting of the most severe event versus the least severe event across groups.
 If such reporting is higher in \(g=1\) compared with \(g=0\) (e.g., \(\omega > 0\)), then severity-based upcoding may be occurring.

-\subsection{Estimators}
+\subsubsection{Estimators}